alvindng/chef-finder/README.md

 ### Installation and Running Locally

-If you do not want to install and instead want to view a live version of the site, you can visit: https://chefexpress.herokuapp.com/ or,
+To view a live WIP version of the site, visit: https://cuisinary.herokuapp.com/ or,

 Open Terminal and clone the repository.
 ```